 The medications are often located on shelves in pharmacies with easy access by patients, but may also be found in non-pharmacy outlets, such as grocery stores, convenience marts, and large discount retailers.

-Treatment for OTC Cough Syrup Addiction
+Treatment for OTC Cough Syrup Addiction in Florida

 Although no medication exists to treat addiction to cough syrup and cold medications such as codeine and DXM, inpatient and behavioral treatments are effective.